Inversion vs Pull-In-Place CIPP: Which Method for Your Business? | T3 Guide

 What Is Pull-In-Place Pipe Lining?

-Pull-in-place pipe repair is a trenchless method used to repair damaged or deteriorated underground pipes without the need for extensive excavation.
-By utilizing existing access points, including cleanouts or sewer terminals, PIP lining utilizes a resin-impregnated liner to completely rebuild the interior of damaged pipes without the need for digging.
+Pull-in-place (PIP) pipe lining repairs damaged or deteriorated underground pipes without the need for extensive excavation.
+PIP lining uses existing access points like cleanouts or sewer terminals to insert a resin-impregnated liner to completely rebuild the interior of damaged pipes without the need for open-trench digging.

 How PIP Pipe Lining Works